 OSPT: You can appoint a public official to be executor after a death if no one else can do it.
 Check the process of appointing the Public Trustee to act as executor of your estate.

 PROBATE UK: Dealing with the will, probate and inheritance of a deceased person can be complex.
 The section will help you sort through the affairs of wills and probate.

-Dealing with Death and Bereavement in the United Kingdom
+Dealing with Death: Bereavement Advice in the United Kingdom